mtbcoin/mtb/README.md

 ## Goal

 Our goal is to repeat success of top shitcoins like Dogecoin and Shiba Inu.
 This is our way to dive this sport discipline into mainstream.
-We believe that in cryptocurrency world we may compete with bigmarket players starting from scratch.
+We believe we may compete with big whales in cryptocurrency world.

 Ride to the moon and far away. :rocket:

 ## Mission

 There are many health benefits of mountain biking.
 Regular exercise improve cardiovascular fitness.
 British scientists studied 10 000 riders and proved that riding bike 30 km per week decreased coronary heart disease by 50%.
-Compared to running, you put less stress on your joints.

 You improve your immune systems.
 Your colleagues who commute via car or public transport get sick more often!
 It has been also proven that cycling builds brain cells in the hippocampus that is responsible for memory.

 Why to infect at gym if you can enjoy nature far from highways and busy urban environment? :sun_with_face: